The NANOGrav 12.5-year Data Set: Search For An Isotropic Stochastic Gravitational-Wave Background: Discussion

 One avenue to validate the processing of timing observations will be the analysis of the ``wideband" version of NANOGrav's $12.5$-year data set, which is produced by a significantly different reduction pipeline \citep{12yr_wideband}.
 A preliminary analysis of wideband data using the techniques of this paper shows results consistent with those detailed here.
 Additionally, our treatment and understanding of pulsar-intrinsic noise will be enhanced soon with the adoption of advanced noise models tailored to each pulsar \citep{simon20}, which include more powerful descriptions of dispersion-measure oscillations among other enhancements.

 In the medium term, NANOGrav is compiling its next data set, which adds multiple years of observations and many new pulsars to \citetalias{aab+20}, some of which will have baselines long enough to be incorporated in GW searches.
-If we assume optimistically that the common-spectrum signal identified here is indeed astrophysical, the optimal statistic S/N should then grow by a factor of a few (according to the scaling laws for the intermediate signal regime described in \citet{sejr13}).
+If we assume optimistically that the common-spectrum signal identified here is indeed astrophysical, the optimal statistic S/N should then grow by a factor of a few \citep{ptk+20}.

 Finally, data from the other PTA collaborations will play an important role: the second IPTA data release \citep{pdd+19} includes the $9$-year NANOGrav data set alongside EPTA and PPTA timing observations.
 The analysis of this joint data set is ongoing, and early results are again consistent with those discussed here.
 Thus, future data sets will be strong arbiters of the astrophysical interpretation of our findings.